wonth93/scheduler/README.md

 ## Screenshots

+The home page UI

 !["Home Page"](./docs/HomePage.png)

+To book an appointment

 !["To Book Appointment"](./docs/BookAppointment.png)

+Confirmation message when you delete an appointment

 !["To Delete Appointment"](./docs/DeleteAppointment.png)

 ## Setup

 Install dependencies with `npm install`.

+P.S.
+DB can be installed at the scheduler-api repository

 ## Running Webpack Development Server